bbauska/TUMx-DWAPNx/README.md

 the package.json defines all the dependencies we need.
 So, I&apos;m going to run npm install.

-Actually, npm i is enough, because if you type that a lot that actually saves some time.
+Actually, npm is enough, because if you type that a lot that actually saves some time.
 And after a short moment, we have all our dependencies installed.
 As I clear the screen again, you can see here, I can now type node index.js, run it.
 Mongoose connected to the database, the Express server is running and we can start getting some data from our API.

 If we go back to the browser now, navigate to localhost:3000, we will already get our little page, because the server is running.
 And, these, what you can see